sevagh/headbang.py/docs/index.md

 ## Groove

+"Whenever listeners have the impulsion to bob their heads in synchrony with music, the groove phenomenon is at work."[[24]](#24)

-headbang-hud started off as groove-dashboard, inspired by this paper[[17]](#17), which associates audio signal features or MIR features to human judgements of groove.
+headbang-hud started off with the name "groove-dashboard", inspired by this paper[[17]](#17), which associates audio signal features or MIR features to human judgements of groove.
 The paper defines groove as follows:

 >The experience of groove is associated with the urge to move to a musical rhythm

-From this definition I was inspired to look towards the field of computer vision and pose estimation to track the motion jointly with musical measures of groove.
+From this definition I was inspired to look towards the field of computer vision and pose estimation to track headbanging head motion.
 Strong beats are also associated with groove[[18]](#18), [[19]](#19), which ties in to the two beat tracking algorithms described previously.

 ## 2D motion with OpenPose